Introduction to Thermal Metal Spraying

 To create the molten particles, a heat source, a spray material and an atomisation/projection method are required.
 Upon contact, the particles flatten on the surface, cool and mechanically bond.

-Firstly onto the roughened substrates and then onto each other as the coating thickness is increased.
+Firstly, onto the roughened substrates, and then onto each other as the coating thickness increases.

 There are four commonly used application processes for thermal spraying:

-We will only detail the flame and arc spray process which are the most commonly used application processes used for finishing coatings.
+We will only detail the flame and arc spray processes, which are the most commonly used application processes for finishing coatings.

 Thermal Spray Materials Selection

-The main materials used for corrosion control which are thermally sprayed are zinc and aluminium.
-It is possible to have a zinc and aluminium alloy system such as 85% zinc and 15% aluminium.
+The primary materials used for corrosion control, which are thermally sprayed, are zinc and aluminium.
+It is possible to have a zinc-aluminium alloy system, such as 85% zinc and 15% aluminium.

-The choice of materials to be used is a vast topic with many factors to be taken into consideration such as environment (corrosive atmosphere, temperature etc), specifications, the life expectancy of the coating, adhesion requirements, availability of materials etc.
+The choice of materials to be used is a vast topic with many factors to be taken into consideration, such as environmental factors (corrosive atmosphere, temperature, etc.), specifications, the life expectancy of the coating, adhesion requirements, and the availability of materials.

 Thermally Sprayed Aluminium

-Thermally sprayed aluminium (often referred to as TSA) has obtained an extensive track record in corrosive environments such as offshore platforms, piping and structures.
+Thermally sprayed aluminium (often referred to as TSA) has an extensive track record in corrosive environments, such as offshore platforms, piping, and structures.

-Thermal spray aluminium has found a popular place on new build projects which are subject to hostile environments and locations where maintenance can be difficult.
+Thermal spray aluminium has found a popular place on new build projects, particularly in environments and locations where maintenance can be challenging.

 Surface Preparation

-It is essential that a high level of surface preparation is conducted before the application of thermal spray coating.
+It is essential to conduct a high level of surface preparation before applying thermal spray coating.

-The structure should be designed in such a way that the spray gun (arc or gas) can gain access to all areas.
+The structure should be designed in such a way that the spray gun (either arc or gas) can access all areas.

-Surface preparation should be conducted with metallic abrasive such as chilled iron grit to a Sa3 standard (SSPC-SP5/NACE No.1) with a surface profile of 75-100* microns with a good anchor pattern.
+Surface preparation should be conducted using metallic abrasives, such as chilled iron grit, to a Sa3 standard (SSPC-SP5/NACE No. 1) with a surface profile of 75-100 microns and a good anchor pattern.

 The preparation equipment should be free from oil and moisture during surface treatment.